Hallucinations as Orthogonal Noise: Inference-Time Manifold Alignment via Dynamic Contextual Orthogonalization

 Quick Take

-The study introduces Dynamic Contextual Orthogonalization (DCO) to mitigate hallucinations in LLMs like Llama-3-8B and 70B.
+The study introduces Dynamic Contextual Orthogonalization (DCO) to mitigate hallucinations in like Llama-3-8B and 70B.
 DCO enhances contextual fidelity by addressing orthogonal noise in attention heads, outperforming existing methods on benchmarks such as XSum and TriviaQA, while maintaining knowledge retention.

 Key Points